Penguinb0y/item-catalog/README.md

 7. Run the command `python project.py` to run the program
 8. Go to your preferred web browser and go to the url: http://localhost:8000 to go to the item-catalog page.
 (Welcome!)
 9. Click on the login link on the top-right corner
-10. Sign-in with your 3rd party account and then you will be redirected back to the main page
+10. Sign-in with your 3rd party account and then you will be redirected back to the main page (More details in `requirements.txt`)
 11. Click on the link that says "Go to my items"
 12. On that page, which should be empty, you will have access to be able to create, edit, and delete your own items